dominicsiaa/LBYARCH-S16-G14-InterfaceProgrammingProject/README.md

 Analysis:

 Our comparative analysis between Assembly and C programming languages indicates that Assembly can lead to a noticeable reduction in execution time, demonstrating 28.39%, 28.86%, and 30.22% improvements for data sizes of 2^20, 2^24, and 2^28 respectively.
-This performance enhancement is attributed to Assembly's lower-level nature, which, despite introducing more overhead, presents a broader spectrum of optimization opportunities.
-Conversely, C's slightly slower performance is due to its higher-level abstraction, which entails less overhead but also fewer options for fine-tuning performance.
-Nevertheless, both languages exhibit impressive speed when compared to other programming options, underscoring the value of mastering Assembly for its exceptional efficiency.
+This performance enhancement is attributed to Assembly's lower-level nature, which reduces overhead and presents a broader spectrum of optimization opportunities.
+Conversely, C's slightly slower performance is due to its higher-level abstraction, which adds more overhead and also fewer options for optimizing performance.
+Nevertheless, both languages exhibit impressive speed when compared to other programming options which show the value of learning Assembly for its efficiency.